 FACT ─ Palliative care is not hospice care.
 It can be provided at any stage of illness and at the same time as other medical treatments.
 Hospice care is for those with six months or less to live.

 MYTH 3 ─ Palliative care is only for people with cancer.

-FACT ─ Palliative care can help anyone, no matter what the serious illness or chronic disease.
+FACT ─ This care can help anyone, no matter what the serious illness or chronic disease.
 Care is available for people with kidney, liver, lung and heart disease, diabetes, dementia, multiple sclerosis, Parkinson’s disease, rheumatoid arthritis, cancer, and many others.

 MYTH 4 ─ You cannot receive other treatments such as chemotherapy while receiving palliative care.

 FACT ─ People can continue receiving curative treatments for their illness.
 The goals are to control symptoms such as pain and improve your quality of life.

 MYTH 5 ─ Palliative care means my doctor has given up hope for me.

 FACT ─ This care does not mean giving up.
 It is an extra layer of support and a way to help maximize your quality of life, explore options for care, and assist in navigating the healthcare systems.
 You are able to establish goals as your illness progresses or your course changes—all the while, helping you live each moment as fully as possible.